ReactiveDrop/reactivedrop_translations/README.md

 # Alien Swarm: Reactive Drop Translations #

 This repository contains all the files required to translate [Alien Swarm: Reactive Drop](http://store.steampowered.com/app/563560/) user interface into any supported language.
 Reactive Drop(RD) supports all languages which are supported by Steam.
-You can also translate to an unsupported language but this will only work as a VPK addon file through workshop.
+You can also translate to an unsupported language but this will only work as a VPK add-on file through workshop.

 ### Pre-requisites ###